wilopesi/wilopesi/README.md

  Hi !
 I'm a Full-Stack Developer.
 I work at **Dell Tecnchologies** in development of internal system to support the Brazil sales operations.
 <br><br>
-- Automation of sales-related processes.
+- Automation of sales/finance-related processes.
 - Development and support for system in ASP.NET MVC / .NET Core and Console Application in C#.
 - Querying MS SQL Server and creation of SSIS packages.